mmolari/morbidostat-genome-analysis/README.md

 ## workflow: summary plots with pileup analysis

-The workflow `plots.nf` executes scripts to analyze the results of the pileup.
+The workflow `plots.nf` executes scripts to analyze the results and produce figures and summary csv files.
 The workflow can be launched with:

 ```bash
 nextflow run plots.nf \